usgs/wdfn-blog/content/Introduction.md

 Welcome
 =======

 Welcome to the U.S. Geological Survey's Office of Water Information's new blog.
-We are committed to advancing USGS science by integrating data across scales and domains, improving access to data and research, and developing tools for analysis and visualization, and fostering collaboration with the international community.
+We are committed to advancing USGS science by integrating data across scales and domains, improving access to data and research, developing tools for analysis and visualization, and fostering collaboration with the international water informatics community.

 The blog posts here represent "non-interpretive" or "interpretive, but not new" information.
-This is fancy lingo to indicate that nothing that is posted here will be interpreting data or findings in new ways.
+This is fancy lingo to indicate that nothing posted here will be interpreting data or findings in new ways.
 That sort of information needs to be published in a more rigorous outlet (for example, a peer-reviewed scientific journal article).

 The Office of Water Information has a wide variety of services available to improve the access and understanding of US water information.
 Blog posts will highlight data, developments, and applications of these services.

 So why do we blog?

--   Show the public where their tax dollars go
--   Raise awareness of the cool software development & analytics at the USGS
+-   Raise awareness of new software development & analytics at USGS
--   Engage with public and other agencies
+-   Engage with the public and other agencies
 -   Share ideas and get feedback
 -   Get more in-depth than Twitter, but share faster than apps & websites